-Section 16(a) of the Securities Exchange Act requires directors, certain officers and all persons who beneficially own more than 10 percent of our common stock file reports with the SEC with respect to beneficial ownership of our securities.
-We have adopted procedures to assist our directors and executive officers in complying with the Section 16(a) fillings.
+Section 16(a) of the Securities Exchange Act requires directors, certain officers and all persons who beneficially own more than 10% of our Common Stock to file reports with the SEC with respect to beneficial ownership of and transactions in our securities.
+We have adopted procedures to assist our directors and executive officers in complying with the Section 16(a) filings.

-Based upon our review of the copies of the filings that we received with respect to the fiscal year that ended December 31, 2023, or written representations from certain reporting persons, we believe that all reporting persons made all filings required by Section 16(a) in a timely manner.
+Based solely upon our review of the copies of the filings that we received with respect to the fiscal year that ended December 31, 2024, and related written representations from certain reporting persons, we believe such filing requirements were timely satisfied except for one report that our affiliated stockholders, the Tricor Funds, filed subsequent to its due date.